Activating Sirtuin 6 (essential for the over 60s)

 We have 16 researchers in the academy, all have been working on this for most, if not all, of our careers.
 So that spans, for many of us, over 25 years.
 When we started, research on ageing at the molecular level was the backwater of biology, but in the last 25 years, ageing has moved to the forefront of science.
 It’s actually rare to open a leading scientific journal and not see a new breakthrough in our understanding of the ageing process.

 There are two molecules that are special and find their way into the cell in a unique way, and as a result these molecules increased the endurence and lifespan in mice.
 NR and NMN are these molecules and they are both beneficial because they elevate levels of NAD+, which decline with age.
 NAD+ is vital to metabolism, turning nutrients into energy, and it also activates sirtuins, a set of genes that regulate longevity.
+Activating Sirtuin 6, it has now been pinpointed that sirtuin 6 is the gene responsible to elevate NAD+ levels.
 We all possess NAD+ in our bodies thanks to our diet, by consuming foods with NAD+ precursors in them.
 While NR and NMN can be found in trace amounts in various foods, though, one can’t eat enough of anything to boost NAD+ levels back to youthful amounts.
 As a result, supplementing with a NAD+ precursor can help mitigate the decline.
 According to David Sinclair NMN is better than NR showing a higher more improved blood flow and endurance than NR.

 Supplementing with NR and NMN could provide other myriad benefits as a result of boosting NAD+.
 NR and NMN supplementation in mice, for example, has proven beneficial for things like mitochondrial function.
 And NMN has shown improved blood flow and endurance as well as other age-associated physiological decline like low energy and weight gain.
 Additional research is needed to confirm similar effects in humans.